Fefedu973/SignalRGB-To-OpenRGB-Bridge/README.md

 - Device sepcific controls
 - Get rid of the stupid node js server
 - Sync shutdown color from signalRGB to openRGB
+- Fix a JSON Parse Error on first plugin usage (can be fixed by clicking the delete all button)

 ## Known Issues
 - There isn't any known issues rigth now